Analogues of Morozov Theorem in characteristic p>0: Prerequisites

-The values of torsion, good and very good integers are listed in the table below, the rank of the algebraic $k$-group $G$ is also mentioned, it is equal to the dimension of a maximal torus of $G$, which is the same for any maximal torus of $G$ (see \cite[XIX 1.5]{SGA33}) and is denoted by $\rg(G)$.
+For a more detailed discussion on torsion integers for $G$ see for example \cite{Stei_prime}, good characteristics are for instance studied in \cite[\S 0.3]{SPR}.
+The values of torsion, good and very good integers are listed in the table below, the rank of the algebraic $k$-group $G$ is also mentioned.
+The latter, denoted by $\rg(G)$, is equal to the dimension of a maximal torus of $G$ (which is the same for any maximal torus of $G$, see \cite[XIX 1.5]{SGA33}).